 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating NSCLC.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with NSCLC.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating NSCLC.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with NSCLC.

 Insurance coverage and the costs of clinical trials differ by location and by study.
 In some programs, some of the expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how your treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.